CrowdStrike/falconpy/samples/spotlight/README.md

 ```

 #### Adjusting the date range
-Specify the number of days backwards in time to check using the `-d` argument.
+Specify the number of days backwards in time for hosts last seen using the `-d` argument.

 ```shell
 python3 spotlight_quick_report.py -k $FALCON_CLIENT_ID -s $FALCON_CLIENT_SECRET -d 5